How to Repay Your Student Loan On-Time, Every Time

 If you are having difficulty making payments contact the loan servicer immediately to try and figure out a way to back on track with a loan repayment schedule.

 If you graduate from college with student loan debt it is important to commit to paying the loan in full with on-time payments.
-Gather up information about your loan or loans and calculate the complete amount you owe, the amount of each payment, the due date of each payment and when the debt will be paid off if you follow the current terms.
+Gather up information about your loan or loans and calculate the complete amount you owe, the amount of each payment, the due date of each payment and when you will pay off the debt if you follow the current terms.
 If the loans are federally-backed student aid you can research repayment options that can change the length of the loans and impact monthly payments.
 If you have more than one loan you can consider consolidating that debt into a single loan so that there is only one payment each month to remember.
 You can investigate what kind of interest rate private lenders would give you if you refinanced, and see if you can save money over the length of the student loan that way.

 No matter what the payment or payments add up to or when they are due, it is important to commit to paying your educational debt.
 Your monthly budget should make it a priority to repay your student loan.
 Set reminders, mark a calendar or automate your monthly payments so that they get to the lender on time, every time.
 Faithfully paying down your student loan debt will not only build your credit for future purchases, when you get to the very last payment you will feel like you really accomplished something in your personal, financial life.